ExxML/Discord-Karuta-Botter/README.md

 1. Edit `SERVER_ID` and `CHANNEL_ID` in `main.py` to match your target server and channel.
 2. Edit `ACCOUNTS` in `token_getter.py` to match your account emails and passwords.
 Make sure all accounts have message access to the target server and channel.
 3. Run `main.py`.
+- ⚠️ Note: **DO NOT** run this script too many times in a row because you will get rate-limited by Discord Web.
+The cooldown after being rate-limited is a few hours.